santhosh116/Banking-system/README.md

 # Banking-system
 Banking system simulation using C++ and the data is stored as objects in files

-Compile all the files and
+Compile all the files and run main.cpp
-Run the main.cpp